-I always think these are just perfect for the Holiday season.
+I always think that Italian wedding cookies are just perfect for the Holiday season.
 I rigorously dust them with powdered sugar, watching the snow sugar delicately fall atop these petite cakes and can’t help but bring myself back to childhood memories of snow-filled Holidays in NYC.

 It’s the little things.

 Funny story- Hubby’s mom asked me to make a batch for a family friend.
 When I told her I would whip up some Italian wedding cookies, she quickly replies with, “No, don’t tell them they’re called that.
 They might think I’m rushing them to get married!”
 Ha!

 So this is when I find out that there are several names and adaptations.

 Italian wedding cookies-also made with walnuts and can be iced instead of dusted with sugar.